Nottingham City Transport: History

 Horse-drawn buses operated in Nottingham from 1848.
 The Nottingham and District Tramways Company Limited opened its first routes in 1878 with horse-drawn trams, and experimented with steam traction a few years later.
 The company was taken over by Nottingham Corporation Tramways in 1898.
-Electrification followed, with the first electric trams operating in January 1901 and within two years over 100 trams were in service on eight lines.
-The first motorbuses were introduced in 1906.
+Electrification followed, with the first electric trams operating in January 1901 and within two years, over 100 trams were in service on eight lines.

-The Nottingham trolleybus system was inaugurated in 1927.
-By 1930 a number of routes had been converted from trams to trolleybuses.
-A new bus depot was opened on Parliament Street in June 1929 and is still in use today.
+The first motorbuses, three Thornycroft vehicles, were introduced by Nottingham Corporation in 1906.
+Within two years, however, regular breakdowns led to unreliability against the tram network and their eventual premature withdrawal by the Corporation.
+Motorbus services restarted twelve years later on 17 May 1920, coinciding with the expansion of Nottingham's boundaries, with three Dennis buses purchased to run a service between the Bulwell tram terminus and Bagthorpe via Gregory Boulevard.
+A bus depot was opened on Parliament Street in June 1929 and is still in use today.

-By 1935 the trolleybus fleet had reached its peak at 106 vehicles, making it the largest fleet in the country.
+The Nottingham trolleybus system was inaugurated in 1927, and by 1930, a number of routes had been converted from trams to trolleybuses.
 The last tram ran in September 1936.
-World War II brought reduced services, economy measures (including diluting diesel with creosote) and blackout screens on vehicles.
-Before the war some diesel-engined buses were introduced, although large scale deliveries of buses did not take place until after the war.
+By the end of 1937, the trolleybus fleet consisted of 125 vehicles, making it the largest fleet in the country.
+World War II brought reduced services, economy measures, including diluting diesel with creosote, and blackout screens on vehicles.
+Before the war, some diesel-engined buses had been introduced, although large scale deliveries of buses did not take place until after the war.
 The advent of diesel services enabled the last petrol-engined buses to be withdrawn.